ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 Alias: `locate(haystack, needle[, start_pos])`.

 !!! note "Note"
-    Syntax of position(needle IN haystack) provides SQL-compatibility and works the same way as position(haystack, needle).
+    Syntax of position(needle IN haystack) provides SQL-compatibility, the function works the same way as to position(haystack, needle).

 **Arguments**